Vampyric-OC/Shulkus-Maximus/README.md

 Left, a shulker placer which places a shulker when the placed one is mined.
 Right is an alternative, smaller but more manual front end.
 Shulker return is done here by directly placing them in the minecart.
-The first 3 shulkers of this frontend show the shared nature of the front ends, these are the same as the first 3 of the crative front end.
+The first 3 shulkers of this frontend show the shared nature of the front ends, these are the same as the first 3 of the creative front end.
 You can have any number of front end and the system will distribute shulkers among these.
 The purple shulkers are filled by different shulker loaders, shown below.
 <br/><br/>